xiaogouxo/PyIDM/readme.md

 on linux you should add `--user` argument for pip or use `sudo pip ...`

 ### Windows binaries: <br>
-a standalone frozen version prepared by cx_freeze is available on: https://github.com/Aboghazala/pyIDM/tree/master/windows <br>
+a standalone frozen version prepared by cx_freeze will be available soon on: https://github.com/pyIDM/pyIDM/releases <br>
 note that these builds might be older than source code, for most recent versions, you can run from the source